Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios-wwdc-17245.md

 <a name="WrapToMultipleLines"></a>
 ### [Wrap to multiple lines (10:14)](https://developer.apple.com/videos/play/wwdc2017/245/?time=614)
-When a `label` may be troncatured after adjustement, it's recommended to write `0` number of lines in the Attribute Inspector part of the Interface Builder that will be understood as no limit.
+When a `label` may be troncatured after adjustment, it's recommended to write `0` number of lines in the Attribute Inspector part of the Interface Builder that will be understood as no limit.
 </br><img style="max-width: 1000px; height: auto;" alt="" src="./images/iOSdev/wwdc17-245-WrapToMultipleLines.png" />

 <a name="AutoLayoutSystemSpacingConstraints"></a>